 By Lyn and Steve Baker, A Hole in My Shoe

-Only minutes from the centre of town and nearby to Parco Nord, the large shopping centre, Centro Sarca is opposite.
-Built in 1600’s and abandoned in 1960’s the villa was painstakingly restored, preserving many of the original features.
-There are ceiling with century old oak timbers and frescoes relocated or repainted to retain their original tones.
-The atmosphere and décor within the villa with the suspended chandeliers was timeless.
-The historical value of the building has been carefully maintained, reusing materials.
-Intricate details in the restoration are very authentic and the décor transports us to another era.
-If only these walls could talk.
+This hotel is only minutes from the centre of town and nearby to Parco Nord, the large shopping centre.
+Built in 1600’s and abandoned in 1960’s, the villa was painstakingly restored, preserving many of the original features.
+There are ceilings with centuries-old oak timber and frescoes relocated or repainted to retain their original tones.
+The atmosphere and décor within the villa is timeless.

-We were surprised to learn historic chapel Oratory of Santa Margherita on the grounds still conducts Sunday mass.
-But one thing that still amazes me is the Pet Suite.
-Yes, that’s right, the Villa Torretta was the first hotel in Italy to have a pet friendly option for cats and dogs.
+We were surprised to learn the chapel Oratory of Santa Margherita on the grounds still conducts Sunday mass.
+But one thing that really amazed me was the Pet Suite.
+Yes, that’s right, the Villa Torretta was the first hotel in Italy to have a pet-friendly suite option for cats and dogs.

 By Sherrie Albritten, Travel By a Sherrie Affair

 What could be more perfect than being able to stay at a Four Seasons hotel?
-I can tell you- a Four Seasons hotel in a wonderful shopping district in Milan, Italy!
+I can tell you — a Four Seasons hotel in a wonderful shopping district in Milan, Italy!
 Our stay at this spectacular hotel was perfect in every way.
-The furnishings from the lobby to the dining areas are exquisite.
-Check in was very attentive with the Manager and reception awaiting our arrival to make the process smooth and taking little time.
+The furnishings were exquisite.
+Our check-in process was seamless with the ,anager and reception awaiting our arrival.

-We were next led to our suite which had my favorite color green as the main scheme with a mixture of cream.
-The room was neat, roomy, bright with tall windows and comfortable.
-Further awaiting us was a chilled bottle of champagne, pasties, fruit and a handwritten welcome letter.
-It is after all the little touches that can start your stay off right.
+We were next led to our suite which had my favorite color green as the main color scheme with a mixture of cream.
+The room was neat, roomy and bright with tall windows.
+There was a chilled bottle of champagne, pastries, fruit and a handwritten welcome letter waiting for us.
+It’s those little touches that can start your stay off right.

 By Alex Waltner, Swedish Nomad